payu-org/payu/docs/source/usage.rst

 Running jobs are stored in laboratory's ``work`` subdirectory, and completed runs are stored in the ``archive`` subdirectory.

+It is possible to require that a run reproduce an existing run using the ``-r``
+flag:

+  payu run -r

+When this invoked all the manifests are read in and hashes checked for consistency and only if all executables, inputs and restart files are unchanged will the run proceed.
+As the restart files are read directly from the manifests which are written before the previous run completed, by definition a restart run will not look for or use any restart files that are more recent.

+The reproduce option can be useful to be able to re-run a simulation for the purposes of checking reproducibility when compute infrastructure changes, or when spinning off a perturbation run to ensure consistency with a control run before applying modifications.

 Cleaning up
 ===========